Top Democrat: WH won’t ID employees who used private email

-WASHINGTON (AP) — The White House counsel’s office is refusing to tell a committee in Congress which presidential aides used private email accounts for public business.
+WASHINGTON (AP) — The White House counsel’s office is refusing to tell a committee on Capitol Hill which of President Donald Trump’s aides used private email accounts for public business, a top Democrat said Friday.

-That’s according to a letter from Rep. Elijah Cummings, a Maryland Democrat, who is the ranking member on the House Committee on Oversight and Government Reform.

 Most Read Stories